fb

 Carnet de Passage en Douane (CPD) is the international customs document, which covers the temporary admission of motor vehicles.
 “Passport” for your car!

 The Carnet de Passages en Douane, or CPD is an international customs declaration identifying the vehicle crossing country borders on its route.
 This action of crossing borders consequently may imply several temporary importations throughout the journey.
 It is also the internationally-recognized guarantee of the payment of any customs duties and import taxes chargeable if the vehicle is not re-exported or if any other problem arises.
-It facilitates travelers the entry into the country of final destination as well as a smooth and quicker border crossing, with fewer formalities, and without on-the-spot payment of guarantees in the countries in between while driving your vehicle to another country.
+It will facilitate and quicken your border crossing, with fewer custom formalities.

 Only AIT/FIA automobile associations and appointed organisations can issue genuine CPD. https://www.carnetdepassage.org

 AASA is the official issuer to citizens of South Africa, Botswana, Namibia, Lesotho and Eswatini.
-CPD is a legal requirement in many countries for allowing the entry of a vehicle into a country, as long as the entry is for a short period of time and in any case, no longer than one-year time.
+The CPD is a legal requirement in many countries for border post entry without the need to pay guarantees when clearing your vehicle.
 In the event that the vehicle is not removed within the imposed time frame, the country may claim from AASA all duties and taxes that would be required to permanently import the vehicle to that country.
 The carnet holder would be ultimately liable for these payments.
 The role of the Customs Officers – upon entry of a vehicle, the Customs Officer stamps and signs the importation voucher and the same applies on exit of the same country, the export voucher is stamped and signed.

 • Using a Carnet is an alternative to leaving a cash security deposit with a foreign government and reimbursement formalities.

-• Eliminates the need for national temporary importation documents
+• In most countries it eliminates the need for national temporary importation documents

 • Facilitates entry formalities at border posts and port of entries.
-Most countries will accept carnets and some prefer to use their own documentation.
+Most countries will accept carnets, while others will prefer to use their own Temporary Import permit (TIP) document.

 Carnet is available to all RSA citizens and applicants who have a car registered in South Africa.
-Non RSA citizens / permanent residents wishing to apply for a Carnet for a vehicle registered outside South Africa must apply through their club in country of residence.
+Non-RSA citizens / permanent residents wishing to apply for a Carnet for a vehicle registered outside South Africa must apply through the carnet issuing club in the country where the vehicle is registered.

-What documents do I need for Carnet de Passage (CDP)
+What documents do I need to submit for a Carnet de Passage (CDP)?

 The following documents will be required in order for a Carnet to be processed: